The DataVault password manager is a robust software on paper but is quite menial in reality.

 Do I recommend DataVault?

 As I mentioned in the ‘cons’ section, most of the functions either don’t work properly or are missing.
-Also, the vault is not 100% secure.
+Also, due to the lack of two-factor authentication and multi-factor authentication, the data vault is not 100% secure.

 So, I would recommend skipping this tool and opt for other programs.